-The eastern portion of the study area is situated within 200 m of Furracabad Creek which constitutes 'waters' within the Code of Practice.
+The western portion of the study area is situated within 200 m of Furracabad Creek which constitutes 'waters' within the Code of Practice.
 The study area is also located on land that has not been entirely disturbed in a clear and observable manner and therefore the study area contains landforms with identified archaeological sensitivity.

-The study area is entirely situated within the Inverell Plateau Granites landscape unit (Mitchell 2002).
+Ground disturbances associated with proposed works are largely situated within the Inverell Plateau Granites landscape unit (Mitchell 2002).
 This landscape unit is generally categorised by undulating plateaus with domed peaks at an elevation of 900-1500 m above sea level with a local relief of 200 m.
 Domed rock outcrop is common with tors.
-The study area is situated at 1050 m above sea level on a flat landform.
+The study area is situated at 1000 m above sea level on a flat landform.